 The first thing we can look into is supplementing with N-acetyl-cysteine (NAC).
 NAC is typically an asthma remedy, but in one study children with autism who supplement with NAC over 12 weeks showed an 80% reduction in ABC Irritability subscale scores compared to the group who didn’t.

-Make sure you work with your doctor for these protocols.
+Make sure you work with your doctor before using a NAC supplement for your autistic child.
 They will be able to shed more light on them and help get your child the correct dosing since it’ll be different for every child.
 I really want to stress this, that working with a medical professional is key to getting all this right.

 Next, and an easier one to supplement with is whey protein.
 Whey protein is derived from dairy, so it may be best to go with goat whey protein to avoid problems with dairy and casein.
 I recommend this one by Teras.